 Calling yourself self-employed and issuing invoices doesn’t automatically make you self-employed – it’s not a matter of personal preference but dependant on how the ‘reality’ of your relationship with the employer is seen by the HMRC and the Courts (read our complete guide on employment status here).

 Longer-term appointments or regular appointments for specified sessions each week may be regarded as salaried employment and therefore liable for PAYE – and gain the employment rights that a worker or an employee has.

 Those Locums who work for short periods and for a wide range of employers will usually be self-employed.

-It is essential that you, the Locum, and the employer who is hiring you, are satisfied with your status.
+It’s essential that you, the Locum, and the employer who’s hiring you, are satisfied with your status.

-To complicate matters further for Locums, in August 2012 HM Treasury published their review of tax arrangements for public sector appointees.
-From this date Locum engagements of more than 6 months in duration on more than a daily rate of £220, which are not on the payroll and so not subject to PAYE, should include contractual provisions that allow the employer to seek assurance that the individual is meeting their own income tax and National Insurance contribution obligations and are genuinely self-employed.
+To complicate matters further for Locums, in August 2012, HM Treasury published their review of tax arrangements for public sector appointees.
+From this date, Locum engagements of more than six months in duration on more than a daily rate of £220, which are not on the payroll and so not subject to PAYE, should include contractual provisions that allow the employer to seek assurance that the individual is meeting their own income tax and National Insurance contribution obligations and are genuinely self-employed.